All Episodes

 Women don't like this.

-They like relationship stuff and all.
+They like relationship stuff.

-Well, I said what we did, we wanted to get more women callers.
+So what we did, we wanted to get more women callers.

-They figured that would create the illusion that more women were listening.
+And they figured that would create the illusion that more women were listening.

 We never had a women problem anyway.

-The audience breakdown's always been 55, 45 male, female, which for issues-oriented program was perfect.
+The audience breakdowns always been 55, 45 male, female, which for issues-oriented program was perfect.

 It was flawless.